🇮🇪COURTS

 What changed or needs a fresh check

-• Ensure the form matches the latest version from the Courts Service website
+• Ensure the form layout matches the latest PDF from the Courts Service website.

 Quick Facts

-The form captures details about the person to be arrested, the alleged offense, and the legal basis for the arrest warrant under the Criminal Justice Act.
+The form records the name of the person to be arrested, the offence, the legal basis for the arrest and any conditions attached.

 Form Details